-With this setting turned on, peak AE signal levels are displayed on the Run View screen.
+When this setting is turned ON, peak AE signal levels are displayed on the Run View screen.
 Peak values are defined as the highest signal value seen during the period of time that the signal rises above the G limit, and then falls again below the G limit and remains below that limit for a minimum of 10 effective screen pixels of display.
 The effective screen pixel size (each discrete displayed signal level) will vary in size based on the screen graph time.